farhan3001/Movie-List/README.md

   -  poster,
   -  release date

-- Testable in all device
+- Testable in Android devices only (not IOS devices) due to lack of testing resource (requires devices running with Apple OS)

+- Have a custom splash screen and app icon

+- Screenshots of all the use cases are located in the /screenshots folder

 - Flow:
   #### Fetch Data: